robotpy/robotpy-build/docs/autowrap.rst

 C++ Features
 ------------

-robotpy-build uses a pure python C++ parser and macro processor to attempt to parse header files.
+semiwrap uses a pure python C++ parser and macro processor to attempt to parse header files.
 As a result, a full AST of the header files is not created.
-This means particularly opaque code might confuse the parser, as robotpy-build only receives the names, not the actual type information.
+This means particularly opaque code might confuse the parser, as semiwrap only receives the names, not the actual type information.

 However, most basic features typically work without needing to coerce the